Biarritz make winning return to Top 14 despite off-field issues - RFI

 "I saw the intensity and the desire in this game."

+Biarritz have a storied history, winning the last of their five French titles in 2006 and reaching the European Cup final in 2006 and 2010.

+They suffered play-off defeats twice before finally winning promotion back to the Top 14 last season with a dramatic penalty shoot-out win over local rivals Bayonne.

-Biarritz have the smallest budget in the division and president Jean-Baptiste Aldige said earlier this week that he may move the club due to a lack of support from the local government.
+But Biarritz have the smallest budget in the division this term and president Jean-Baptiste Aldige said that he may move the club due to a lack of support from the local government.

 "We're escaping because we've (been) given a death sentence here," Aldige told AFP on Thursday.